darinkr/sample-work/README.md

 ==========================================

 The files here are all code samples from various projects that I have worked on throughout the years.
-Some of these samples are executable and labled as so, and others are not.
+Some of these samples are executable and labeled as so, and others are not.

 Sample 1: PHP URL Re-write custom error page (non-executable)